 The Mitchell Library

 The Mitchell Library is also in this area for anyone wanting to trace their Scottish roots while in Glasgow.
-As anyone who has done their family tree will tell you, though, make sure you put aside at least a day for this as it can be addictive, and time will pass in a blink of an eye.
+As anyone who has done their family tree will tell you, though, make sure you put aside at least a day for this, as it can be addictive, and time will pass in the blink of an eye.

 Hours